 Relatively little primary source material on mercantile activities in Cork survives for the eighteenth century.
 The Hare letterbook is by far the most comprehensive extant work for a Cork export business and it contains 843 letters covering the period 1771 to 1772 (with occasional gaps).
 It records Richard Hare's exchanges with some 265 correspondents, mostly in Britain (London, Bristol and Liverpool), but also in Ireland, the West Indies and Europe.
 The correspondence recorded in this merchant letterbook provides an important primary source for local history, genealogy, biography, landed estates, social and economic history, and for students of business administration.
-ISBN 978-1-906865-17-7, xx + 277 pp, €35, 2013 ... the specific value of proclamations and the chief reason why the present edition constitutes so important an addition to our understanding of the political and social history of the period 1660-1820 lies in the fact that they reflect, not so much the initial ideas of government, but the consequent working-out of ways in which such ideas might in practice be enforced, modified, and adjusted with respect to the ambient realities of the time. - K. THEODORE HOPPEN IRISH HISTORICAL STUDIES Reconstructing Ireland's past: a history of the Irish Manuscripts Commission Michael Kennedy and Deirdre McMahon
+ISBN 978-1-906865-17-7, xx + 277 pp, €35, 2013 ... the specific value of proclamations and the chief reason why the present edition constitutes so important an addition to our understanding of the political and social history of the period 1660-1820 lies in the fact that they reflect, not so much the initial ideas of government, but the consequent working-out of ways in which such ideas might in practice be enforced, modified, and adjusted with respect to the ambient realities of the time. - K. THEODORE HOPPEN IRISH HISTORICAL STUDIES 20th century Reconstructing Ireland's past: a history of the Irish Manuscripts Commission Michael Kennedy and Deirdre McMahon

 Written to mark the 80th anniverary of the foundation of the Irish Manuscripts Commission, this book records the history of the IMC and its role in preserving sources for Irish history since 1928.
 After 80 years, and having published over 180 editions of historical documents and 45 issues of its serial publication (Analecta Hibernica), IMC continues to promote the development of history as a discipline in Ireland and it supports a wide range of initiatives to improve public awareness of the importance of historical sources and of the need to preserve those sources.
-ISBN 978-1-874280-50-7, xxiv + 210 pp, €40, 2009

-Michael Kennedy is the executive editor of the Royal Irish Academy's series Documents in Irish Foreign Policy and Deirdre McMahon lectures in 20th century history at Mary Immaculate College at the University of Limerick. ...we have been blessed with a highly engaging and compelling study of one of Ireland's most revered and deserving institutions. -GERARD O'BRIEN, IRISH HISTORICAL STUDIES Sir Roger Casement's Heart of Darkness: the 1911 documents Angus Mitchell, editor
+ISBN 978-1-874280-50-7, xxiv + 210 pp, €40, 2009 ... we have been blessed with a highly engaging and compelling study of one of Ireland's most revered and deserving institutions. -GERARD O'BRIEN, IRISH HISTORICAL STUDIES Sir Roger Casement's Heart of Darkness: the 1911 documents Angus Mitchell, editor

 In early 1911, Sir Roger Casement returned from a five month journey of arduous investigation into atrocities in the Amazon and set to work writing the reports that would expose these crimes against humanity.
 Travelling between London, Dublin and Belfast he initiated one of the most detailed official investigations into Native American culture in the 'New World'.
-The Putumavo atrocities, as the case would be called, became a forum for the scrutinizing of the darkness at the heart of imperial civilization before the outbreak of the First World War.
+The Putumayo atrocities, as the case would be called, became a forum for the scrutinizing of the darkness at the heart of imperial civilization before the outbreak of the First World War.
 The documents are gathered from the Casement Papers held in the National Library of Ireland and the National Archives in London.
 Further material is gathered from the Bodleian Library Oxford, the British Library for Political and Economic Science and the New York Public Library.
 Richly illustrated with maps and photographs this volume of documents is a valuable research tool for those investigating the history of human rights abuses, ecumenism, postcolonial and Irish studies, as well as Anglo-American diplomacy, Native American culture and socio-economic history in South America.
 ISBN 978-1-874280-98-9, xlviii + 816 pp, €75, 2003 World War I and the question of Ulster.
 The correspondence of Lilian and Wilfrid Spender Margaret Baguley, editor